 This CMO priorities and KPI dashboard can help you drive alignment at each level within your marketing team.

-First, let’s define what we mean when we talk about quality—we’re referring to generating leads that are engaged and are aligned with your organization’s ideal customer profile.
+But before we get started, let’s define what we mean when we talk about quality—we’re referring to generating leads that are engaged and are aligned with your organization’s ideal customer profile.
 The shift in focus is towards driving less leads, but leads of exceptional quality.
-This means that any improvements you make to your website are done to facilitate an improvement in lead quality.
+This means that any improvements to your website are done to facilitate an improvement in lead quality.

-So let’s get started.
+Alright, let’s begin!
 Here are four ways to generate more quality leads with your B2B website:

 1. Provide your website visitors with multiple content pathways